chaberko-lbbe/clec-poolseq/README.md

 ### Trimming

+To use Trimmomatic, we also had to download the associated adapters.
+To know which adapters should be downloaded, one can look at overrepresented sequences in fastq file: in our case, "TruSeq Adapter" > https://github.com/timflutre/trimmomatic/blob/master/adapters/TruSeq3-PE.fa

-Keep default parameters, except for:
+We kept Trimmomatic default parameters, except for:
 SLIDINGWINDOW:4:15 -> 20 was too high, use 15 instead

 ILLUMINACLIP:TruSeq3-PE.fa:2:30:10:2:keepBothReads